Third Gehlot ministry

 The Third Ashok Gehlot ministry is the state cabinet of the Indian state of Rajasthan in the 15th Rajasthan Legislative Assembly headed by Chief Minister Ashok Gehlot.

 History

 Inauguration

 The results for the 2018 Rajasthan Legislative Assembly election were announced on 11 December 2022.
-The result was a hung house, with the Indian National Congress falling one seat short of majority.
+The result was a hung house, with the Indian National Congress falling one seat short of a majority.
 With the help of three parties, the Bahujan Samaj Party, the Bharatiya Tribal Party and the Rashtriya Lok Dal (combined 9 seats) announced their outside support for the Congress party, resulting in the formation of a Congress government in Rajasthan.

 On 17 December 2017, Ashok Gehlot took oath as chief minister of Rajasthan for his third term in Jaipur.
 Sachin Pilot also took oath as deputy chief minister.

 2020 Rajasthan political crisis

 On 12 July 2020, around 19 members of the Rajasthan Legislative Assembly, as claimed by the then deputy chief minister of Rajasthan Sachin Pilot, flew to Delhi after disputes over different offices between rival factions of the Rajasthan Pradesh Congress Committee, triggering a month-long political crisis in the state of Rajasthan.
 The rebel faction led by Sachin Pilot claimed that they had the support of 30 MLAs and can topple the Ashok Gehlot-led Congress government in Rajasthan.
 He demanded the chief minister's post for which he was denied after the 2018 elections.

 The Congress Legislature Party issued a whip to all its MLAs to be present in the meeting which was scheduled to be held at the Chief Minister's House or strict action would be taken against them.
 Meanwhile, Sachin Pilot reaffirmed that he won't be joining the BJP.
 By 14 July, with Pilot refusing to back down, Gehlot sacked him from his posts of deputy chief minister of Rajasthan and president of the Rajasthan Pradesh Congress Committee.

 On 10 August, the event changed drastically, when Sachin Pilot met with Rahul Gandhi & Priyanka Gandhi.
 On the same day, rebel MLA Bhanwar Lal Sharma reached Jaipur and met with Chief Minister Ashok Gehlot.
 Sachin Pilot met Chief Minister Ashok Gehlot and finally, both the factions of the Rajasthan Pradesh Congress Committee reunited.

 On 14 August, the political crisis officially ended with Ashok Gehlot-led Congress Government winning the trust vote in the Rajasthan Legislative Assembly through voice vote.
 All the MLAs of the Congress and its allies were present, although 73 BJP MLAs were not present.